 Chef Keval notes the power dynamics present in a dish served outside of its cultural context.
 Donors, too, are not privy to the lives of the people their funding aims to benefit.
 They are free to fill in those gaps with their own bias.
 They are free to assume that something one person said must be true for everyone.
 The antidote to this is to show your audience many stories, all complex, all with value.

 Adding details and context to your story doesn’t subtract its value.
 It adds realism.
 It adds empathy.
 It personalizes a story because that story happened to a real person.
 An honest story, with context, humanizes the person telling it.
 It tells us not to look away.
 It tells us there are things we don’t know.
 People we don’t know, at least not yet.

 Conclusion (not the fifth C)

 I hope this framework helps create true partnerships among storytellers.
 The story of this recipe in Food & Wine could have gone a different way.
 For centuries, it has.
-Cultures of capitalist settler colonialism stole what they wanted and discarded the rest.
+Cultures of capitalism-fueled white colonialism stole what they wanted and discarded the rest.
 Food & Wine staff did work to undo the trouble they caused, but they can’t erase it completely.
 Their gift of learning came, as it always does, at the expense of two chefs of color.
 The print version of this magazine forever memorializes a recipe that isn’t exactly theirs.